 Question 1: What is write the room (WTR)?

-WTR is a movement-based activity that also great for learning vocabulary!
+WTR is a movement-based activity that is also great for learning vocabulary and working on handwriting!
 Students get up and walk around the room finding words and writing those words down.
 They can find the words anywhere in the classroom which is why it’s called write the room!
-We use a more directed write the room where the students use a recording sheet with pictures and find those pictures around the classroom.
+We use a more directed write-the-room where the students use a recording sheet with pictures and find those pictures around the classroom.
 The pictures contain the word.
 Students find the picture and write the word!

 Question 2: How do you organize your write the room?